 First category of entrapment described in Mack, 1988 CanLII 24 (SCC), at issue – whether police had reasonable suspicion or were acting pursuant to bona fide inquiry.
 Court reviewed cases and considered when the “opportunity to commit a crime” was offered.
 Officer’s questions in this case amounted to a legitimate investigative step following Imoro, 2010 SCC 50, and he was acting as part of a bona fide inquiry into drug trafficking in the area.

-D. Macleod – Defense Counsel
+D. Macleod – Defence Counsel